umulmrum/holiday/README.md

 although they are days off in the Western hemisphere.
 To find out which days are days off, provide both the respective holiday provider and the one for Sundays (or use `GetNoWorkDaysForTimeSpan()`).

+If your use case requires other holiday lists, consider combining multiple providers (e.g. `Switzerland` and `ChristianHolidays`), or remove some using filters (e.g. combine `IncludeTypeFilter` and `InverseFilter`) to remove Sundays from `Brandenburg` lists.

 ### Translations

 Some formatters can be initialized with an optional translator.
 See `TranslatorInterface` and the translation files